clarking/Voronoi/README.md

 ##  Mark Dally's Voronoi C++ library fork adapted for linux.

-### For the Windows version refer to the original version at: https://github.com/mdally/Voronoi
+For the Windows version refer to the original version at : https://github.com/mdally/Voronoi

-##Compile using cmake
+###Compile using cmake

 ### Usage:
 compute the diagram for a set of sites and a bounding box